 Instead of focusing on the latest blog cheater and content thievery, I thought to take a different approach.
 So, I won’t be writing about you and how you copy and pasted my blog in it’s entirety.
 I won’t call you out by name.
 Instead I’m focusing on solutions, suggestions and ways to help you write great content on your blog and avoid what I call the “copy paste.”

 - Make a List of Your Favorite Blogs.
 Bloggers love to be recognized and people loved reading lists.
 Make a list of your 10, 25, 50 or 100 favorite blogs.
 Even better yet work with your graphic designer to make a badge so that bloggers can display their recognition and link back to your own blog.
-Click here for an example.

 - Summarize Your Favorite Blog.
 While copying and pasting the whole enchilada is not allowed, it is acceptable to include up to 75 words summarizing the blog post before providing your readers a link.
+Using a rephrase tool is a great way to avoid plagiarism.

 - Write a Response Blog.
 As a blogger, I love it when someone responds or adds to a topic I’ve written about on my blog.
 Write a response to the blog post in question and link to it.
 There’s nothing I like more than stirring up a good debate because of my blog.
 As bloggers we put our opinions and knowledge out there.
 We want nothing more to hear from others than they enjoy, appreciate, are adding to or respectfully disagree with our point of view